 Trekking (up to 6,000 metres) Travel Insurance

-Trekking up to 6,000 metres of altitude are among the most challenging outdoor pursuits, mainly because of the lack of oxygen in the air.
+Trekking up to 6,000 metres of altitude is amongst the most challenging outdoor pursuits, mainly because of the altitude and the lack of oxygen in the air.
 Trekking is a challenge on foot which offers travellers the chance to experience spectacular views in remote areas filled with natural beauty and wildlife.
 Trekking up hills, mountains and tough terrain is popular and rewarding.
+JS Travel Insurance can cover your expedition, whereever you are heading, including Tanzania, Nepal and Peru.

 - Summary of cover